Smileyfiy/Compiler-project---Group-24/README.md

 ./compile.sh
 ```

-That's it!
-You'll see:
+The following will be displayed on the terminal:
-- ✅ Your source program
+-  Your source program (program.txt)
-- ✅ Lexer output (tokens)
+-  Lexer output (tokens)
-- ✅ Parser output (parse tree)
+-  Parser output (parse tree)

 ---